abdelrahmaan/English-Emotions-detection/README.md

 At the end apply the modeling on two-phase:

-1- `Original` data "Unbalanced data" by “DistalBERT” model with 49604 row data, and got around `0.76 F1-macro avg` on testing data, and it took 1.5H.
+1- `Original` data "Unbalanced data" by `DistalBERT` model with 49604 row data, and got around `0.76 F1-macro avg` on testing data, and it took 1.5H.

-2- `Augmented` data "balanced data" by “DistalBERT” model with 74944 row data, and got around `0.85 F1-macro avg` on testing data, and it took 2.5H.
+2- `Augmented` data "balanced data" by `DistalBERT` model with 74944 row data, and got around `0.85 F1-macro avg` on testing data, and it took 2.5H.